samueldsingh/data-engineering/sql/5-normalization.md

 - First, it enforces data consistency.
 Data entry can get messy, and at times people will fill out fields differently.
 - Secondly, because duplicates are reduced, modification of any data becomes safer and simpler.
 - Lastly, since tables are smaller and organized more by object, its easier to alter the database schema.

-**Difference between normalized and denormalized databases:**

-Normalized and denormalized tables are two different approaches to designing a relational database schema.
-Each approach has its own advantages and disadvantages, and the choice between them depends on factors such as data integrity, query performance, and maintenance.

-- Normalization requires much more joins than denormalized tables considering they have more tables which means slower performance.
-- Denormalized tables enable **data redundancy** whereas normalized table eliminates **data redundancy**.
-- Normalization ensures better data integrity through its design.
-During data entry, duplicates can easily identified and reduced.
-- Secondly, because duplicates are reduced, modification of any data becomes safer and simpler.
-- Since tables are smaller and organized more by object, its easier to alter the database schema.
-- Extending the snowflake schema while ensuring data consistency is much easier.

 **Advantages and Disadvantages:**